haiwera-silk-cd/magento-devdocs/guides/v2.0/ui-components/ui-secondary-inline.md

 * row buttons Template: `app\code\Magento\Ui\view\base\web\templates\grid\editing\row-buttons.html`
 * header buttons Template: `app\code\Magento\Ui\view\base\web\templates\grid\editing\header-buttons.html`

-Dependencies on other components:
+Dependencies on other 组件:

 * columns collection
 * dataProvider of the listing
 * multiselect component, which provides information on selected rows.

-Currently the Inline Edit component is configured on the {% glossarytooltip f3944faf-127e-4097-9918-a2e9c647d44f %}cms{% endglossarytooltip %} pages as a plugin for the Listing, its configuration is included into Listing and Column components configuration (described in the above examples).
+Currently the Inline Edit component is configured on the {% glossarytooltip f3944faf-127e-4097-9918-a2e9c647d44f %}cms{% endglossarytooltip %} pages as a plugin for the Listing, its configuration is included into Listing and 表格列组件s configuration (described in the above examples).